merey90/shop-front/readme.md

 After some research, I found that ng-materialize is still in beta and not stable.
 So I will keep using bootstrap3.
-Also I found that angular-cli is very useful, and I decided to migrate my project to it.
+Also I found that angular-cli is very handy, and I decided to migrate my project to it.